namratajha1407/Python-Combat/README.md

 The home page contains Level 0, which is basically to help you learn the basic movement functions for the warrior.
 You have to reach the bottom right corner to win.
 Then you get the option to proceed further or play again.

+Writing and running your code-

+You have the option to directly write in our syntax highlighting code editor, or you can upload a file with your code written in it by using the "Choose File" button.

+To run the code, you can either press the run button or click the "F5" button on your keyboard.

+About the Game-

 Levels:

 Level 1- Basic syntax and program flow